jhchein/Promptflow-to-Semantic-Kernel/workshop.md

 - **Core Concepts: What is LLM-as-a-Judge?**

-  - Instead of relying on traditional metrics, we use a powerful "judge" LLM (like GPT-4) to assess the quality of our application's responses.
+  - Instead of relying on traditional metrics, we use a powerful "judge" LLM (like o4-mini or GPT-4.1) to assess the quality of our application's responses (we use GPT-4.1-mini for simplicity here).
   - We provide the judge with the user's question, the ground truth answer, the retrieved context, and our application's actual response.
   - The judge then scores the response on various quality metrics, such as relevance and groundedness, and even provides a detailed reason for its score.